Three-year program provides sustainability for arts organizations and collectives led by and serving people of color

-COLUMBUS, Ohio — The Greater Columbus Arts Council (GCAC) announced today the three recipients of the 2022 Thrive grant awards—Black Women Rising Poetry Collective, Columbus Cultural Orchestra and Latino Arts for Humanity.
+COLUMBUS, Ohio — The Greater Columbus Arts Council (GCAC) announced today the three recipients of the 2023 Thrive grant awards—A Tribe For Jazz, Kingdom Image Arts and Use Your Ears.

 Launched in 2020, the three-year program addresses disparities in inequitable funding for arts and cultural organizations led by and serving BIPOC (Black, Indigenous and People of Color) communities.
 The program acknowledges that organizations led by people of color historically have experienced barriers to capital and resources.
-In 2022, eligibility was expanded to include art collectives that do not currently have nonprofit status but have experience presenting public events.
-In addition to unrestricted funding, GCAC provides connection to resources, community experts and nonprofit education opportunities to help groups meet goals.
+In 2022, eligibility was expanded to include art collectives that do not currently have nonprofit status but have multiple years of experience presenting public events.
+In addition to unrestricted funding, GCAC provides connections to resources, community experts and nonprofit education opportunities to help groups meet their goals.

 Each of the three funded organizations works to increase access to the arts for the community and provide living wages for artists.